raspberrypilearning/flappy-parrot/en/step_6.md

 --- task ---

-Lets add the code to make Flappy fly upwards when you tap the <kbd>space</kbd> bar?
+Let’s add the code to make Flappy fly upwards when you tap the <kbd>space</kbd> bar.

 When the `space key is pressed`{:class="blockevents"}, Flappy should move upwards by `changing its y coordinate`{:class="blockmotion"} by a small amount e.g. `6`.